Skip to main content

 At the center of this entire system lies your metabolic health.
 Processes like insulin sensitivity, which governs how your body uses glucose for energy, are profoundly affected by diet and exercise.
 Chronic high-sugar diets and lack of physical activity can lead to insulin resistance, a state where your cells become “numb” to insulin’s signal.

 This condition is linked to lower testosterone levels and can disrupt the delicate balance of your entire endocrine system.
 By adopting a diet rich in whole foods and engaging in regular exercise, you improve your body’s insulin sensitivity.
-This metabolic enhancement creates a more favorable hormonal landscape, allowing to function optimally without having to fight against underlying metabolic dysfunction.
+This metabolic enhancement creates a more favorable hormonal landscape, allowing recovery protocols to function optimally without having to fight against underlying metabolic dysfunction.

 It is a testament to the body’s logic ∞ a system that efficiently manages its energy is a system that can efficiently manage its recovery.